michaelglenister/MODE-TASK/docs/source/theory.rst

 Normal Mode Analysis (NMA)
 --------------------------

 NMA analyses the oscillations of a structure.
 For proteins, it is useful for studying the large amplitude motions for a selected conformation.
 The main assumption is that the motions are harmonic.
-Thus, each normal mode, which is a concerted motion of many atoms, acts as a simple harmonic oscillator and it is independent of all the other normal modes.
+Thus, each normal mode, which is a concerted motion of many atoms, acts as a simple harmonic oscillator, and it is independent of all the other normal modes.

 For a harmonic oscillator with a mass :math:`m` supported on a spring with force constant :math:`k`, the potential energy of the system, :math:`V = kx^2`, for an extension :math:`x` leads to the restoring force,